chicio/chicio.github.io/_posts/2018-12-02-react-native-modules-bridge-communication-activitiy-fragment-android.md

 }
 ```

 Now it's time to see the javascript code.
 Below you can see the `ReactNativeModal` component.
-In it there is a call
+Inside this component there is a call
 to the native module `NativeModules.ReactNativeModalBridge.closeModal()` described above.
 In this way the modal will
 be closed directly from the native side.